 SIM power is provided by voltage regulators - one for each SIM - that are configured according to what the power selection subsystem requests.
-As an example, the Texas Instruments TPS728180300 [9], available in a 1.4 mm2 5-BGA package, could be used:
+As an example, the Texas Instruments TPS728180300 [9], available in a 1.4 mm^2 5-BGA package, could be used:

-This regulator outputs either 1.8 V or 3.0 V. When disabled, it discharges its output through a $60~\Omega$ resistor.
+This regulator outputs either 1.8 V or 3.0 V. When disabled, it discharges its output through a 60 Ω resistor.

-There are also similar dual-voltage regulators specifically designed for use with SIM cards, with enhanced ESD protection, and that also include level shifters, e.g., the Texas Instruments TXS4555
+There are also similar dual-voltage regulators specifically designed for use with SIM cards, with enhanced ESD protection, and that also include level shifters, e.g., the Texas Instruments TXS4555 [10].4

-We will use this regulator with built-in level shifters, but since our design is more complex than the type of SIM applications this chip is designed for, the level shifting capabilities are of no use and have to be neutralized in a way that avoids conflicts with the intended operation.
+We will use this regulator with built-in level shifters, but since our design is more complex than the type of SIM applications this chip is designed for, the level shifting capabilities are of no use and are ignored.